kpchi/hackaguide/Pre-Event/Volunteers.md

 ### Team Briefing

 - Done a week / few days before the event.
+- Topics include:
-  - Covers the responsibilities they've been assigned to in the [Volunteer Schedule](Pre-Event/Volunteers.md#Volunteer-Schedule).
+  - Responsibilities they've been assigned to in the [Volunteer Schedule](Pre-Event/Volunteers.md#Volunteer-Schedule).
+  - Emergency Plans (Fire or other emergencies)
-  - Covering the Code of Conduct and acceptable behaviour.
+  - Code of Conduct and acceptable behaviour.
   - Walkthrough of the venue, rooms and their purposes.
 Resolving any issues that may arise or answering questions / doubts.
-- Will you be using walkie-talkies during your event?
-If yes, the team should know about radio etiquette.
-While a joke or two can be funny, constant unecessary radio chatter is annoying.
+  - Radio Etiquette.
+If you're using walkie-talkies during your event, this should be covered.
+While a joke or two can be funny, unecessary radio chatter is annoying.

+---

+The On-Day Execution Segment can be found [here](On-Day-Execution/Volunteers.md)